elastest/elastest-platform-manager/docs/index.md

 ### Features

-The version 0.8.0 of the EPM offers the following features:
+The current version of the EPM offers the following features:

 * Supports the following Virtualized Infrastructures:
     * Docker (managing Containers, Networks and Images)